-Isla is a member of the Centre for Scots Law, an Associate Researcher with the Scottish Centre for Crime and Justice Research, and a commentator on the Scottish Feminist Judgments Project.
-During 2018 she spent time as a visiting scholar at Osgoode Hall Law School in Toronto, and in 2015 she spent a semester as a visiting researcher in the TC Beirne School of Law at the University of Queensland, with the support of the Clark Foundation for Legal Education.
+Isla is a member of the Criminal Law Committee of the Law Society of Scotland, an Associate Researcher with the Scottish Centre for Crime and Justice Research, and a commentator on the Scottish Feminist Judgments Project.
+She has spent time as a visiting scholar at Osgoode Hall Law School in Toronto (2018) and as a visiting researcher in the TC Beirne School of Law at the University of Queensland (2015).

-Isla was previously awarded her PhD with no corrections from the University of Glasgow, for her thesis titled ‘Improving the Statutory Regulation of Consensual Adolescent Sexual Behaviour in Scotland’.
-She was awarded the Criminal Law and Criminalisation PhD Scholarship by the University of Glasgow to undertake this PhD research, and worked under the supervision of Professor James Chalmers, Regius Professor of Law and Professor Fiona Leverick, Professor of Criminal Law and Criminal Justice.
+Isla was previously awarded her PhD with no corrections from the University of Glasgow.
+She was awarded the Criminal Law and Criminalisation PhD Scholarship to undertake her PhD research, and worked under the supervision of Professor James Chalmers and Professor Fiona Leverick.
 Isla also holds both an LLM by Research (awarded with no corrections) and an LLB in Scots law with First Class Honours from the University of Glasgow, where she was awarded the School of Law Bates Essay Prize.